 - The litigation of a small number of matters that resolve a large number of disputes and help broader communities.

-Legal Aid South Africa not only considers cases for Impact Litigation that are brought to us, but we may also propose cases for consideration as well.
+Legal Aid South Africa not only considers cases for Strategic Litigation that are brought to us, but we may also propose cases for consideration as well.

 - Masiya v DPP, Pretoria and Another 2007 – Because of this case, the Constitutional Court confirmed a broader and more inclusive definition of rape.
 This has allowed for more appropriate sentencing in similar cases.

-Legal Aid South Africa provides legal services and legal representation in the execution of its statutory mandate as set out in the Legal Aid Act 22 of 1969 (the Act).
+Legal Aid South Africa provides legal services and legal representation in the execution of its statutory mandate as set out in the revised Legal Aid SA Act 39 of 2014 (the Act).
 Legal Aid South Africa has in terms of its Impact Service Policy, diversified its areas of funding to extend its services to as many indigent persons it can reach.
 From time to time matters arise in which the opportunity exists for Legal Aid South Africa to undertake or fund litigation or other legal work which has the potential to positively affect the lives of a far larger number of indigent persons than the person or persons to whom legal services are rendered individually.
-The matters dealt with under the Impact Litigation Services Policy will include matters which have the potential to establish:-
+The matters dealt with under the Strategic Litigation Services Policy will include matters which have the potential to establish:-

 - a legal precedent, jurisprudence or clarify aspects that will be followed in dealing with indigent persons and vulnerable groups;